What Is Python Used For? 5 Industries That Can’t Do Without It

-We think Python is pretty rad but in all likelihood, the reason you’re reading this is because you don’t know what Python is used for, let alone whether you should use it for programming.
+We think Python is a pretty rad programming language but in all likelihood, the reason you’re reading this is because you don’t know what Python is used for, let alone whether you should use it for programming.

 First off, what industries use Python?
 Because of its high level of functionality, many industries can’t do without it, including: web development, data science and data analysis, machine learning, startups, and the finance industry, among others.

 Before you decide whether or not to learn Python, let’s break it down into the basics, shall we?

 Python programming is versatile in terms of functionality and can be used for web scraping and scripting and for writing algorithms and data structures.
 That’s a lot of things that Python can do, but what does Python do, where is Python used, and what can you do with it once you learn how to code Python are all really important questions you might have.

 Python applications include a wide range of projects that involve data visualization, automation, artificial intelligence, and data analytics.
 What does Python look like?
 Compared to other languages, Python is a programming language with a clean syntax and is popular with software developers and data scientists alike.

 Python is popular among data scientists because it comes with many open-source Python libraries, including: scikit-learn, pandas, SciPy, Matplotlib, NumPy, and frameworks, including Flask and Django.
 Learning Python is easier now than ever because there are many Python programming tutorials out there, many of which are free.

 OK, we couldn’t not mention this: